 According to the second sentence of Article 95(1) EUTMR, in inter partes proceedings the Office is restricted in its examination to the facts, evidence and arguments provided by the parties.
-It follows that, when assessing whether the earlier mark enjoys reputation, the Office may neither take into account facts known to it as a result of its own private knowledge of the market nor conduct an ex officio investigation, but should exclusively base its findings on the information and evidence submitted by the opponent.
+Therefore, when assessing whether the earlier mark has a reputation, the Office cannot take into account facts known to it as a result of its own private knowledge of the market, nor can it conduct an ex officio investigation.
+In addition, Article 7(2)(f) EUTMDR provides that the burden of putting forward and proving the relevant facts lies with the opponent, by expressly requiring it to provide evidence attesting that the earlier mark has a reputation for the goods and services claimed.